pulp-platform/snitch_cluster/docs/ug/getting_started.md

     less trace_hart_00000000.txt
     ```
     Optionally you can inspect the dumped waveforms (`snitch_cluster.vcd`).
     `spike-dasm` is required to generate the traces.
-Using the source from this repository supports disassembly of Snitch-custom instructions:
+Using the source from this repository supports disassembly of Snitch-custom instructions.
     ```
     cd sw/vendor/riscv-isa-sim
     mkdir build; cd build